danielhusar/styled-jsx-url-loader/Readme.md

 ## Configuration

-This loader should be executed right after `styled-jsx/webpack` and before babel loader.
+This loader should be executed right after `styled-jsx/webpack` and before babel loader.\
-Since loaders are executed from last to first, usage is like (with next.js):
+Since loaders are executed from last to first, usage can be like this (with next.js):

 ```js
 config.module.rules.push({